vcollak/VladDrawer/README.md

 # VladDrawer

-I was looking at several drawer (sidebar) implementation.
-The leading component for sidebar seems to be MMDrawerController.
-I found several implementations of it and thought the Hamburger implementation by macbaszii (https://github.com/macbaszii/Hamburger) was the most elegant.
+I was looking at several drawer (sidebar) implementations for Objective C. The leading component for sidebar seems to be MMDrawerController.
+I found several implementations of it and thought the  [Hamburger implementation by macbaszii](https://github.com/macbaszii/Hamburger) was the most elegant.

 This project is based on it, but provides some explanations and instructions.
-The user interface looks like this:
+The user interface is very basic on purpose and looks like this:

 ![Storyboard](https://github.com/vcollak/VladDrawer/blob/master/images/drawer.png)

 ## Configuration and Setup

 ### CocoaPods
-The drawer component we are using (MMDrawerController) is available with CocoaPods.
+The drawer component we are using ([MMDrawerController](https://github.com/mutualmobile/MMDrawerController)) is available with CocoaPods.
 To install it:

 1. If you don't already have CocpaPods use this getting started guide: https://guides.cocoapods.org/using/getting-started.html